 In terms of Section 26(7) of the Act all contributions should be received within 3 days of becoming due.
 Although majority of the contributions are received timeously, a limited number of individual payers paid after the due date.
-At December 2021 outstanding contributions of R5,169 was not paid within 3 days.
+At December 2022 there were no outstanding contributions.

-The late payers noted above relate to direct paying members.
-Contribution reconciliations typically take more that 3 days to be resolved, and instances of non-compliance might occur.
+Contribution reconciliations typically take more than 3 days to be resolved, and instances of non-compliance might occur.
 This is common in the industry and is not viewed as material.